 The campus sits prominently in a residential neighborhood in the "NoDa" district of Charlotte.
 The building was constructed in two stages, 1952 and 1962, and was in need of renovation to fit the change in use and to make the building handicapped accessible.
 In 2005, the Board moved ahead with plans to add a new entrance, elevator, and handicap rest rooms.
 The renovation occurred in 2006-2007 in the 1962 building.
 Further improvement and expansion plans are in place to help ensure the institution's longevity and to meet its growing demands and size.

-In addition to its associates and master's degree programs, the Seminary is the only school of theology in the Charlotte area that offers a four-year, fully-accredited bachelor's degree program.
+In addition to its associates and master's degree programs, the institution is the only school of theology in the Charlotte area that offers a four-year, fully-accredited bachelor's degree program.
 Its commitment to provide excellence in higher theological education to all who feel called of God to serve in Christian Ministry has led to eight straight years of increases in enrollment and financial growth.
 Under the leadership of Robert Yost, VPAA, the faculty has further strengthened and developed its departments, its faculty, and its degree programs.
 Library staff has increased the library's holdings on campus, made important advancements in developing online teaching aids, and actively helped to strengthen the Carolina Consortium of Theological Libraries.

-The Seminary affects the urban arena positively and provides excellent theological education to its students using a blended method of in-class and out-of-class instruction.
+The institution affects the urban arena positively and provides excellent theological education to its students using a blended method of in-class and out-of-class instruction.
 Students experience developing and leading multiethnic urban congregations.
 They develop exegetical skills, through the biblical languages and hermeneutical principles, which equip them to preach and teach among a multiethnic urban audience.
 On graduation, our students will have received high academic training, gained interpersonal skills, and developed a strong moral constitution.